 Surface Protein Concensus (SPC) Score Consideration

-If you are interested in finding cell surface markers, you will want to consider SPC score in generating the Genie Score.
+If you are interested in finding cell surface markers, you will want to consider SPC score when calculating the Genie Score.
 This is the default setting.
 If you wish to ignore the SPC score for your proteins when generating Genie Scores, you may uncheck this option and the SPC score will be set to 1 for all proteins and will not be weighed into the Genie Score.
 You can confirm this in the 'CSV' tab and then uncheck 'SPC' in the export options to remove this from the download file.
+This is a feature designed to enable identification of molecules that may differ among cell types but that may be localized inside the cell.

 HLA Molecule Exclusion

-Human leukocyte antigen (HLA) molecules are typically found on the cell surface of most cell types and as a result it is useful to exclude these for identifying cell surface makers for a specific cell type.
+Human leukocyte antigen (HLA) molecules are typically found on the cell surface of most cell types and due to high sequence similarity among these proteins (e.g. HLA-A3 vs. HLA-A30), it is often challenging to be certain of the specific gene product based solely on peptide-level evidence.
+As a result, it may be useful to exclude these from consideration when attempting to identify cell surface makers for a specific cell type.

 Find Markers for a Specific Sample

-If you are interested in identifying markers for a cell type specific to one of your samples, SurfaceGenie can exclude proteins which are not present in that sample when you select this option.
-You must provide a sample name contained in your file header (i.e. 'd00') or if you have also selected to have SurfaceGenie group your samples (see 'Sample Grouping below') then you may also indicate a group (i.e. 'Group 1').
+If you are interested in identifying markers that are present in a specific sample (e.g. positive selection marker for a cell type or experimental condition), SurfaceGenie can exclude proteins that are not observed in that sample.
+To do this, select the option “Find markers for specific sample”.
+A text box will then appear.
+In the text box, enter sample name of interest and make sure it exactly matches what is contained in the file header (i.e. 'd00' for the example dataset).
+If you have also selected to have SurfaceGenie group your samples (see 'Sample Grouping below') then you may also indicate a group (i.e. 'Group 1').

 Sample Grouping